 About the Course:

-- Interpret and analyze the assigned plays with a particular emphasis on language, genre, historical context and performance;
+- Interpret and analyze representative examples of Shakespeare’s drama with a particular emphasis on language, genre, character, and theme;

-- Describe the link between page (written text) and stage (performance);
+- Distinguish the links between page (written text) and stage (performance);

 - Write clear, concise, analytical prose.

 The Norton Shakespeare: The Essential Plays and The Sonnets, 3rd edition, ed.
 Stephen Greenblatt, Walter Cohen, Jean Howard, Katherine E. Maus, Suzanne Gossett, and Gordon McMullen.
 New York: W.W.
 Norton and Co., 2015.
 ISBN: 978-0-393-93863-0

 The Syllabus Quiz gives you an opportunity to tell me about yourself, your knowledge of Shakespeare’s works, and what you’d like to learn in this class.
 You’ll also be asked to confirm your understanding of the requirements for this course.

 Discussion Posts (40%):